Oliveringlebych/Shady_Meadows/BUG_REPORT.md

 **Actual Behavior:**

-Nothing happens when the menu button is tapped in phone mode.
+Nothing happens when the menu button is tapped in mobile mode.

 ## Bug Summary: Accessibility Issues Across Screens and Devices

 **Description:**

-Multiple screens show accessibility issues, with the number and type of issues varying between mobile and desktop views.
+Multiple screens exhibit accessibility issues, with the number and types of issues varying between mobile and desktop views.

 **Impact:**

-Medium to High — affects usability for assistive technologies and may lead to compliance violations.
+Medium to High — impacts usability for assistive technologies and may result in compliance violations.

 **Expected Behavior:**

-Consistent accessibility support across all devices and screen sizes.
+Consistent accessibility support should be maintained across all devices and screen sizes.

 **Actual Behavior:**

-Inconsistent or missing accessibility features depending on the device.
+Accessibility features are inconsistent or missing, depending on the device used.

 ## Bug Summary: Flaky Room Availability – Unavailable Rooms Shown as Available

 **Description:**

-The "Check Availability" feature inconsistently shows rooms that are already booked as available.
-This behavior is intermittent but has been observed during periods of high usage.
+The 'Check Availability' feature intermittently displays already-booked rooms as available.
+This issue occurs inconsistently but has been observed during periods of high usage.

 **Impact:**

-High — may result in user frustration as it leads to another bug which does not provide a clear error message.
+High — may lead to user frustration, as it triggers another bug that fails to display a clear error message.

 **Expected Behavior:**

-When a user checks availability for specific dates, only rooms that are not already booked during that time should appear as available.
+When a user checks availability for specific dates, only rooms that are not already booked during that period should be displayed as available.

 **Actual Behavior:**

-Occasionally, rooms that are already booked are shown as available.
-Attempts to book these rooms may crash the system.
+Occasionally, rooms that are already booked are incorrectly shown as available.
+Attempting to book these rooms can cause the system to crash.